vradcar/ITCS6190-Course-Project/README.md

    - Identifies transferable skills
    - Result: Skills valuable across multiple sectors

-### Visualizations (5 Total)
+## Visualizations (10 Total)

+Our pipeline produces a rich set of visual outputs across streaming analytics, core Spark SQL analytics, clustering, classification, and recommendations.

+#### A. Streaming-Style Analytics

+1. **Top Job Titles in Latest Stream Batch** (`stream_top_titles.png`)
+   - Horizontal bar chart of the most common job titles in the most recent micro-batch.
+   - Shows which roles (e.g., DevOps Engineer, UX Designer, Cloud Architect) are currently dominating the incoming stream.

+2. **Experience Levels in Latest Stream Batch** (`stream_experience_levels.png`)
+   - Bar chart of experience levels (Entry, Mid, Senior, Director, Internship) in the latest batch.
+   - Helps students see how “senior” the current market is skewing in near-real-time.

+#### B. Core Spark SQL Analytics

-1. **Top Skills in Focus Industry** (`top_skills_top_industry.png`)
+3. **Top Skills in Focus Industry** (`top_skills_top_industry.png`)
-   - Horizontal bar chart of the top 10 skills in the highest–skill-demand industry (e.g., Newspaper Publishing).
+   - Top 10 skills for the highest–skill-demand industry (e.g., Newspaper Publishing).
-   - Helps students see which skills dominate a particular sector.
+   - Concrete list of what you need to break into that specific sector.

-2. **Average Skills Required by Industry (Top 15)** (`avg_skills_by_industry.png`)
+4. **Average Skills Required by Industry (Top 15)** (`avg_skills_by_industry.png`)
-   - Shows average number of skills required per job across the top 15 industries.
+   - Average number of skills required per job across the top 15 industries.
-   - Interpreted as **entry barriers**: fewer required skills → easier to enter.
+   - Interpreted as **entry barriers**: fewer skills → easier entry for students.

-3. **Most Versatile Skills (Top 20)** (`cross_industry_skills.png`)
+5. **Most Versatile Skills (Top 20)** (`cross_industry_skills.png`)
-   - Ranks skills by the number of industries they appear in.
+   - Ranks skills by how many industries they appear in.
-   - Highlights “safe bet” skills that transfer across many sectors (e.g., Management, IT, Sales).
+   - Highlights “safe bet” skills like Management or IT that transfer across many sectors.

+#### C. Clustering & Skill Landscape

-4. **Skill Cluster Sizes** (`skill_cluster_sizes.png`)
+6. **Skill Cluster Sizes (Top)** (`skill_cluster_sizes.png`)
-   - Visualizes how many skills fall into each cluster (from the ML-based clustering step).
+   - Shows how many skills fall into each cluster discovered by the ML pipeline.
-   - Gives a sense of which skill groups are broad vs. highly specialized.
+   - Indicates which clusters are broad (lots of skills) vs. tightly specialized.

+7. **Skill Frequency by Cluster (Heatmap)** (`skill_cluster_heatmap.png`)
+   - Heatmap of key skills (Python, SQL, AWS, Spark, etc.) vs. clusters.
+   - Darker cells indicate skills that define or dominate specific clusters.

+#### D. Classification & Recommendation Insights

-5. **Classification Predictions Distribution** (`classification_class_distribution.png`)
+8. **Classification Predictions Distribution** (`classification_class_distribution.png`)
-   - Shows the distribution of predicted classes from the job classifier.
+   - Histogram of predicted job classes from the classifier.
-   - Useful for spotting class imbalance and understanding how the model is behaving across job categories.
+   - Used to inspect class imbalance and sanity-check the model’s behavior.

-   Under the hood, we compared two classification models:
-   - A **Spark ML Random Forest** (primary model used in the pipeline)
-   - An **XGBoost classifier** as a reference model

-   XGBoost achieved accuracy within **<1% of the Random Forest model**, but was slightly lower, so we kept Random Forest as the primary production model and used XGBoost as a benchmark for robustness.
+9. **Top Users by Unique Jobs Recommended** (`recs_top_users_unique_jobs.png`)
+   - Bar plot of users vs. number of unique jobs recommended.
+   - Shows which users receive the most diverse recommendation set.

+10. **Recommendation Score Histogram** (`recommendation_score_hist.png`)
+    - Histogram of recommendation scores from the collaborative filtering model.
+    - Reveals the score distribution and helps pick sensible thresholds for “strong” vs. “weak” recommendations.

-### Streaming Analytics
+## Streaming Analytics

 - **Technology**: Spark Structured Streaming
 - **Source**: File-based (easily migrated to Kafka or other streaming sources)